heriberto04/Trip-Logs/README.md

 5.  **Run the Application:** Once dependencies are installed, you can run the application directly within Firebase Studio.
 Look for a "Run" or "Start" button, often associated with development scripts defined in `package.json`.
 6.  **Start Developing:** You can now explore the project files, make modifications, and utilize Firebase Studio's features for development, debugging, and deployment.

+# How To Use (Once published in your Firebase Studio)

+1.  **Access the Application:** If you're using the web version, simply open the application in your browser using the provided URL by Firebase Studio.
+2.  **Create Your First Vehicle Profile:** Navigate to the "Vehicles" section (or similar) and add details about your vehicle, including its starting odometer reading.
+3.  **Log Your First Trip:** Go to the "Trips" section and enter the details of your trip, including start and end points, distance, earnings, and any associated expenses.
+4.  **Explore Features:** Familiarize yourself with the other sections like "Summary" for data overviews, "History" for past trips, and "Settings" for customization.

+Start tracking your miles and expenses today for better organization and tax preparedness!